temporalio/documentation/docs/php/workflows.md

 var_dump($run->getResult());
 ```

-You can always connect to existing workflow and wait for its completion from another process using workflow id.
+You can always connect to existing Workflow and wait for its completion from another process using Workflow id.
 Use
 `WorkflowClient`->`newUntypedRunningWorkflowStub` for such purposes.

 ```php